jonathanong/ci-workshop/03-storybook.md

     # ...intentional omission...
 ```

-After restoring cache, `publish-storybook` should just publish the storybook:
+`publish-storybook` should just publish the storybook (copy the test job, but use these `steps` instead):

 ```yaml
 - checkout